hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2019-06-10-multicourse-hub-course-groups-now-available/item.md

 ![MultiCourse Hub with Groups in the Admin Panel](multicoursegroups-admin.png)
 Figure 1 - MultiCourse Hub with Groups in the Admin Panel

-Content can also be shared within a single course and as well between courses.

 ===

 ![MultiCourse Hub with Groups Course List](multicoursegroups-courselist.png)